okhouja/securevault/README.md

 ## 🎤 Presentation

-We presented this project at ReDI School Hamburg on December 8, 2024.
+We presented this project at ReDI School Hamburg at December 8, 2025.

 **Presentation Structure:**
 1. **Introduction** (Omar) - Problem statement